imnotknow/redisblue/README.md

 ```

 The items object will be immediately updated if the key in Redis is updated by any means.
-For a complet list of parameters that can be passed in redisoptions, see:  https://github.com/NodeRedis/node_redis#options-object-properties
+For a complet list of parameters that can be passed in redisoptions, see:  [node-redis options](https://github.com/NodeRedis/node_redis#options-object-properties)

 ## Motivation